boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-2-DivingDeeper.md

 Welcome back to the No BS exploration of LLMs.
 I hope you are excited to dive in once again.
 This article is a bit shorter as we have got over the initial learning hump of the models, runtimes and lots of the jargon involved in getting up to speed.

-In this article we’ll explore separating connecting to an LLM host via a nework API, then we will begin using streaming for our responses so we can start showing that to the user sooner.
+In this article we’ll explore connecting to an LLM host via a nework API, then we will begin using streaming for our responses so we can start showing the user information sooner.
 After that we’ll explore usage statistics and generation settings so we can tune the LLM responses a little bit.
 We’ll also look at Chat Templates and how chat histories are formatted for the LLM to understand them better.
 Finally we’ll cover system prompts and how we can get the LLM to do the tasks we want them to.

 The first thing we’ll look at today is moving to separate out our LLM instance from our app.
 The advantage of this will be four-fold: